Online Registration

 Graduation Requirements

 To be eligible for graduation, a student must have earned a total of 66 credits (minimum) in grades 9 through 12.
 It is possible to earn 84 credits during your four years at EHS.
 Many students accumulate far more than the minimum number of credits during their high school studies.
 All students are encouraged to select more than the minimum of required courses to take advantage of the broad scope of course offerings available.
 There are 7 periods each day in a 12 week trimester.
 For each course passed, students earn 1 credit.
 If a student passes 7 courses each trimester, he/she will have earned 21 credits for the year.
-7 credits x 3 trimesters = 21 credits earned that year Note: Some courses meet for more than one class period and are worth more credit.
+Note: Some courses meet for more than one class period and are worth more credit.
 These exceptions are noted in department course descriptions.
 The number of courses taken each year will depend upon student individual needs and interests.
 In no instance shall a student be enrolled for fewer than 5 credits each trimester in Grades 11 and 12.
 Students in Grade 9 and 10 must be enrolled for a minimum of 6 credits each trimester.
 (Students may enroll in study halls for no credit) On the following page are the general registration requirements for each grade.
 For grades 9-12, the minimum graduation requirements include: 26 courses required by title; 17 courses required by department (courses selected by student from specified department's offerings); 23 course electives (courses selected by student from any department's offerings).
 For complete information about graduation requirements, students must read each department section.
 In some instances, special exemptions to the general requirements are noted.
-Course Requirements

-& Video, Architecture & Landscaping, Marketing B-Advertising, Creative Writing 2.Electives - 16 credits (not more than 12 in Music or Work Experience) In addition to the above:
+Electives - 14 credits (not more than 12 in Music or Work Experience) In addition to the above:

 NOTE: Adjustments to the graduation requirements may be made in response to changes in state and federal laws.